 Note: Yes, I use em-dashes when I write, and no, this is not AI.
 As always I only use “AI” for spellchecking.

-I am going to skip things we have done in the early days that have become irrelevant and focus on what we are doing now.
+I am going to skip things we did in the early days that have become irrelevant and focus on what we are doing now.

 So first, we make image editing models.
 We train them, we evaluate them, and we ship them in a format customers can integrate.
 We have always focused on keeping the models small and efficient, initially so we could have a fast and cheap API, and now so they can run entirely on edge devices such as mobile phones.